PERFORMANCE

 Creative Dance Expressions

-Our creative dance expressions encompass a range of innovative endeavors, including research-creation, curated projects, and commissioned works, blending artistry and purpose to produce impactful, culturally resonant experiences.
+Our African-diasporic dance expressions encompass a range of innovative endeavors, including research-creation, curated projects, and commissioned works, blending artistry and purpose to produce impactful, culturally resonant experiences.

 Coco Moko Jumbie